ComposableFi/composable/docs/docs/products/cvm/specification.md

     Ethereum ->> Centauri : Transfer USDC
 ```

-Sounds simple, but you need to know several encodings, transports protocols and SDKs to do that.
-Also one may not easy start on Polkadot and proceed to the end using single transaction.
+This sounds simple, but you need to know several encodings, transports protocols, and SDKs to do this.
+Also, without the CVM, one may not easily start on Polkadot and proceed to the end using a single transaction.

-CVM solves it this way (still simplified):
+CVM solves it this way (displayed in a simplified manner):
 ```mermaid
 sequenceDiagram
     actor User